 It is always important to include stretching as part of your total fitness plan.
-Regular stretching not only helps to prevent muscle stiffness and soreness after a workout, but it also offers many other impressive benefits.
-That includes releasing tension and relieving stress, increasing flexibility and improving blood circulation.
-For the abdominal muscles, there are certain stretches in particular you should try.
+Regular stretching not only helps to prevent muscle stiffness and soreness after a workout, but it also offers many other impressive benefits —including releasing tension and relieving stress, increasing flexibility and improving blood circulation.
+For the abdominal muscles, there are certain ab stretches, in particular, you should try.

 The abdominal muscle group consists of multiple muscles.
 The rectus abdominis muscle sits at front and is a long, flat muscle that spans from the underside of the ribs to just above the pelvis.
 The muscles at the sides are known as the external and internal oblique muscles, while the transversus abdominis muscle, the deepest abdominal muscle layer, wraps around the sides at the bottom of the abdomen.

 Even if you're doing all the right stretches, you won't reap the benefits of stretching if you're not doing it right.
 Always maintain proper form during your stretches, and don't forget to hold each long enough.
 About 30 seconds is recommended, stretching to the point of mild discomfort but never pain.
 Not stretching for long enough means you're not giving it long enough to get results, but if you stretch too long you could cause injury to your muscles and joints.